mina86/auto-dim-other-buffers.el/README.md

 [![MELPA](https://melpa.org/packages/auto-dim-other-buffers-badge.svg)](https://melpa.org/#/auto-dim-other-buffers)

-The `auto-dim-other-buffers-mode` is a global minor mode which makes non-current buffer less prominent making it more apparent which window has a focus.
+The `auto-dim-other-buffers-mode` is a global minor mode which makes windows without focus less prominent.
+With many windows in a frame, the idea is that this mode helps recognise which is the selected window by providing a non-intrusive but still noticeable visual indicator.

 ![Demo](screenshot.gif)

-The preferred way to install the mode is by installing a package form MELPA:
+The preferred way to install the mode is by grabbing `auto-dim-other-buffers` package form MELPA:

     M-x package-install RET auto-dim-other-buffers RET